FroYoInc/cream/install.md

 There you will find various settings such as:
 - Database configuration for RethinkDB (defaults should be just fine)
 - The application port and baseurl (the port should be left alone, as modifying it requires a change to the nginx `virtual.conf` file -- however the baseurl should match the application base URL).
+There is also an activationUrl, which simply needs to be in the format of: `htp://[BASEURL]/api/activate/`.
 - The number of rounds the salt is passed through before completing.
 - Login lockout settings (number of tries and the lockout time).
 - Minimum and maximum user name lengths.